matthubb17/Amazon_Vine_Analysis/README.md

 ## Results:

-The figure below is the summary for the total number of reviews for all Vine and non-Vine reviews within the Sports vi dataset.
+The figure below is the summary showing all Vine and non-Vine reviews within the Sports vi dataset.
+It also shows the number of 5-star reviews along with the percentage of 5-star reviews.

 ![Image 1](https://github.com/matthubb17/Amazon_Vine_Analysis/blob/main/Images/Summary%20Image.png)

+*